andonimarz/Custom-keybinds-for-Openbox/README.md

 # Custom-keybinds-for-Openbox

 A custom config file with some new keybinds for window switching and snapping.
 A script that shows in a pop-up window all the available keybinds.
-Just press ESC and it will disappear.

 ## Installation